GarinaKristina/PET_project_WebDriverIO_Cucumber_booking/README.md

 As a report I choose the Allure report,I liked it because it clearly and beautifully shows detailed statistics in the form of graphs.
 Also, in case of failure, he attaches a screenshot.
 And it stores the entire history with triggered parameters.
 If desired, you can set the severity and so on...

 In addition, I used pre/post to run the scripts.

+The next thing I want to do is set up CI

+Thank you !